-A very on-demand retail design job, where you have collaborate with many people in the business, such as photographers, Marketeers, Proofreaders, editors, and the printers.
-May not be the best job for an introverted person, especially if they don’t feel comfortable with people.
-The same applies for working as a team lead or self-employed freelancer.
+A very on-demand retail design job, where you have collaborated with many people in the business, such as photographers, Marketers, Proofreaders, editors, and printers.
+It may not be the best job for an introverted person, especially if they don’t feel comfortable with people.
+The same applies to working as a team lead or self-employed freelancer.
 Finding work, writing proposals, selling ideas and final artwork to clients, as well as chasing unpaid invoices may not come naturally.

-But, finding a position which enables working in a design team to discuss the creative direction, and then heading off to design the work individually.
-This maybe a better suited position.
+But, finding a position that enables working in a design team to discuss the creative direction, and then heading off to design the work individually.
+This may be a better-suited position.

 Art-working is another role similar to what a designer does.
-Instead of all the client meetings and collaborations, it’s more about sitting down, and making something look the best it can, before it gets send off to the next person in line.
+Instead of all the client meetings and collaborations, it’s more about sitting down and making something look the best it can before it gets sent off to the next person in line.

 Is graphic design hard?

-The word hard, just depends on a certain perspective.
-I would definitely say graphic design has its challenges, but what job doesn’t?
+The word hard just depends on a certain perspective.
+I would definitely say that graphic design has its challenges, but what job doesn’t?

 Working from home is fantastic.
 But doing so, you can miss out on invaluable workplace experiences, that cannot yet be replicated.

-When working in the same location as other colleagues and designers, you feel more involvement.
+When working in the same location as other colleagues and designers, you feel more involved.
 If your colleague is having issues you can learn why.
-Learning from a person next to you, on-demand in invaluable.
-You can also peep at your bosses screen to make sure he’s working.
-Even from a socialising point of view, long lasting memories can be made from discussions in the work kitchen, with a cup of tea in your hand.
+Learning from a person next to you, on-demand is invaluable.
+You can also peep at your boss’s screen to make sure he’s working.
+Even from a socialising point of view, long-lasting memories can be made from discussions in the work kitchen, with a cup of tea in your hand.

-Ideally, everyone that wants to become a Graphic Designer, should get real tangible in-person experience before working from from home, as working in an office is an education in itself.
+Ideally, everyone that wants to become a Graphic Designer should get real tangible in-person experience before working from home, as working in an office is an education in itself.

 Is graphic design competitive?